sjentsch/lsjDocs/Ch12/Ch12_Regression_07.rst

 strong evidence that the ``baby.sleep`` variable has no significant effect.
 All the work in this model is being done by the ``dani.sleep`` variable.
 Taken together, these results suggest that this regression model is actually the wrong model for the data.
-You’d probably be better off dropping the ``baby.sleep`` predictor entirely.
+You would probably be better off dropping the ``baby.sleep`` predictor entirely.
 In other words, the simple regression model that we started with is the better model.